mtds/sysadmin_notes/interviews/README.md

 2. Proceed with the kernel upgrade.
 3. Let this subset of the server fleet run for a period of time which last three or four days.
 4. If anything goes well (no kernel panics, services running as expected, etc.) proceed further to upgrade the server fleet.

+Supposedly, you can rely on configuration management tools (Cfengine, Ansible, Chef, SaltStack, etc.) to do the upgrade process programmatically.
+If possible, tools like [Spacewalk](https://spacewalkproject.github.io/) and [Foreman](https://www.theforeman.org/) from RedHat or [Landscape](https://landscape.canonical.com/) from Canonical can help further in the process of managing upgrades for hundreds of servers.

 References:
 * [Byte.nl: upgrade 2000 Ubuntu servers](https://www.byte.nl/blog/dont-run-this-on-any-system-you-expect-to-be-up-they-said-but-we-did-it-anyway)